Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 We require consumers wanting in-home delivery to purchase a special packing service from the factory that builds the furniture.
 This service protects against incidental moving damages.
 The factory wraps the furniture tightly in friction, dust and moisture protective packing materials, then places each piece in a heavy duty carton.
 We then require the furniture to be picked up from the factory and transported to you in the carton, to be unwrapped curbside at the destination.
 The furniture is delivered into your home and all trash removed.
 We've had zero issues since we began shipping merchandise in cartons.
 This service costs the consumer $50 per ottoman, $70 per chair and $120 per loveseat or sofa, and is payable (along with the balance for the furniture) before the order will be released.
 For instance, a two piece sectional comprised of a sofa and a chaise would require two sofa cartons at $120 each; the Miles sofa and ottoman would require a sofa box at $120 and an ottoman box at $50.

 Home delivery rates start with a flat fee for up to 200 lbs. using your zip code.
 Any shipments with combined weight over 200 lbs must be quoted.
-Cash payment for the delivery goes directly to the drivers.
-They are not permitted to move your furniture out of the way, as they are on a schedule with many stops in multiple states.
+Delivery persons are not permitted to move your furniture out of the way, as they are on a schedule with many stops in multiple states.
 It is solely the consumer's responsibility to make sure the furniture ordered will not only fit where it is intended to go, but pass though all walkways, doorways, hallways, etc. into the space.
 The "Prep before visiting" document includes some guidance on how delivery of a piece wider than a door might be done, but again, it's up to the consumer to make sure things will fit - we don't accept returns on custom orders.

 Standard orders (without customization or use of customer's own material) are prepaid with a 50% deposit before the order goes into production, with the balance paid before the furniture leaves the factory.
 Orders involving any custom frame changes or options are subject to higher prepaid deposits, i.e. 75-100% prepaid before the order enters production.
 Currently $0 sales and use tax applies to shipments direct from the NC factory to any state outside Maine.